Christin-paige/meet/README.md

 # The Meet App

-### Meet is a serverless progressive web application (WPA) with React using a test driven development (TDD) technique.
+### Meet is a serverless progressive web application (PWA) with React using a test driven development (TDD) technique.
 The application uses the Google calendar API to fetch upcoming events.

 ## Feature 1: Filter Events By City
 ### Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.